 Update : For the latest updates, please read this article.

-Hong Kong experienced two major typhoons over the summer.
-The first was Typhoon Talim in mid-July, for which Storm Signal No. 8 was raised.
-Typhoon Saola hit the SAR in early September, during which the Storm Signal 10 was hoisted for the first time in five years.
-During both typhoons, the MTR ran at reduced frequencies, and bus and ferry services were cancelled.
+Hong Kong has had two major typhoons over the summer: Typhoon Talim, for which Storm Signal No. 8 was raised, and Typhoon Saola, during which the Storm Signal 10 was hoisted for the first time in five years.
+During both typhoons, most of the city’s public transportation was impacted, with the MTR running at reduced frequencies, and bus and ferry services cancelled.

-The territory also saw its highest rainfall in 140 years in early September, when the longest Black Rainstorm warning in the city’s history — lasting 16 hours and 35 minutes — was issued.
-Schools across the city closed, roads were waterlogged, and the Wong Tai Sin MTR station flooded.
+The city also experienced its highest rainfall in 140 years in early September, when the longest Black Rainstorm warning in the city’s history — lasting 16 hours and 35 minutes — was issued.
+Schools across the territory closed, roads were waterlogged, and the Wong Tai Sin MTR station flooded.